-The ordinary course of Quebecor Media's telecommunications and data-storage businesses involves the receipt, collection, storage and transmission of sensitive data, including its proprietary business information and that of its customers, as well as personally identifiable information om its customers and employees, whether in its data centres, systems, infrastructure, networks, or processes.
+The ordinary course of Quebecor Media's telecommunications and data-storage businesses involves the receipt, collection, storage and transmission of sensitive data, including its proprietary business information and that of its customers, as well as personally identifiable information on its customers and employees, whether in its data centres, systems, infrastructure, networks and processes, or those of its suppliers.
 The secure processing, maintenance and transmission of this information is critical to its operations and business strategy.

-Although Quebecor Media has implemented and regularly reviews and updates processes and procedures to protect against unauthorized access to, or use of sensitive data, including data on its customers, and although ever-evolving cyberthreats require Quebecor Media to continually evaluate and adapt its data centres, systems, infrastructure, networks and processes to prevent data loss, Quebecor Media cannot assure that its data centres, systems, infrastructure, networks and processes will be adequate to safeguard against all information security access by third parties or employees or errors by third-party suppliers.
+Although Quebecor Media has implemented and regularly reviews and updates processes and procedures to protect against unauthorized access to, or use of sensitive data, including data on its customers, and to prevent data loss, and although ever-evolving cyberthreats require Quebecor Media to continually evaluate and adapt its data centres, systems, infrastructure, networks and processes, Quebecor Media cannot assure that its data centres, systems, infrastructure, networks and processes, as well as those of its suppliers, will be adequate to safeguard against all information security access by third parties or errors by employees or by third-party suppliers.
 If Quebecor Media is subject to a significant cyberattack or breach, unauthorized access, errors of third-party suppliers or other security breaches, Quebecor Media may incur significant costs, be subject to investigations, sanctions and litigation, including under laws that protect the privacy of personal information, and Quebecor Media may suffer damage to its business, competitive position and reputation.

-Quebecor Media has not to its knowledge been subject to cyberattacks or breaches which, individually or in the aggregate, have had a material impact on its operations (including the integrity of customer data) or financial condition.
-However, the preventive actions Quebecor Media takes to reduce the risks associated with cyberattacks, including protection of its data centres, systems, infrastructure, networks and processes, may be insufficient to repel or mitigate the effects of a major cyberattack in the future.
+In addition, the preventive actions Quebecor Media takes to reduce the risks associated with cyberattacks, including protection of its data centres, systems, infrastructure, networks and processes, as well as efforts to improve the overall governance over information security and the controls within its IT systems, may be insufficient to repel or mitigate the effects of a major cyberattack in the future.